What is Billable Utilization Rate and Why It Matters

 It's interesting to take the billable utilization rate analysis a step further by grouping utilization rate by profile type, or by team type.

-In Stafiz, view utilization rate by grade
+In Stafiz, view of the utilization rate by grade

-In Stafiz, view utilization rate by team
+In Stafiz, view of the utilization rate by team

-• Monitor the forecast utilization rate
+• Follow the utilization rate forecast

 When monitoring allows it, the billable utilization rate is not just an indicator looked at in the past.
 It can also be used to take the temperature of the load forecast for the coming months.